 Help your heroes keep warm this winter!
 Knitting and crocheting scarves for U.S. Service Men and Women are in high demand.
 Operation Gratitude accepts scarves from September through early December of each year.
 Have fun with it—pick a random pattern, a bunch of colors, or any other creative design you can think of!
 This is a great craft for knitting beginners.
 Operation Gratitude receives ALL types of scarves knitted from whatever fibers volunteers care to use.

 For the warmer months, make a unique Cool Tie for a beloved active duty soldier.
 Each Cool Tie is made from 100% cotton and carries something unique inside: water-absorbing polymer granules.
 These granules draw moisture to the fabric surface.
 Even during hot and humid weather, a Cool Tie can evaporate the trapped moisture, resulting in a cooler body temperature.
 Let your imagination be your guide when selecting patterns!
-One popular suggestion is to take an ordinary bandana, fold over the wide edge about an inch, and stitch the “hem” down to create a tube for the polymer granules.
-Click here for detailed instructions.
+One popular suggestion is to take an ordinary bandanna, fold over the wide edge about an inch, and stitch the “hem” down to create a tube for the polymer granules.

 Paracord Survival Bracelet